peterculture/culture-apparel-production/PRODUCTION-DASHBOARD-INFO.md

 allocations do not double-count: the Flow computes each size as *order qty − what earlier runs on the method already planned − `Incomplete_Qty__c`*.
 Clearing a size writes **0**, never deletes.

-> ⚠️ **False pass:** the "which cycle am I on" pointer is **derived from run actuals, not stored** —
+> ⚠️ **False pass:** the "which cycle am I on" pointer is **derived from run actuals, not stored**.
-> elegant, and untested against a real three-run method (E2.6).
-Check it explicitly on run 2 and 3.
+> Check it explicitly on run 2 and 3. ✅ Verified against a fake Salesforce 2026-09-09 (E2.6) — runs 2
+> and 3 both derived correctly, out-of-order working included. **Still unverified against dev2**, which
+> is what this scenario is for: the rig cannot prove Salesforce actually persists the actuals.
 >
 > ⚠️ Also: if the app ever empties a run of rows, the skeleton Flow regenerates the whole thing from
 > its own arithmetic on the next save, **silently overwriting a manager's edit**.